MemryX Frigate Manager

 To make configuration flexible for different users, the GUI provides three editor options:

-1) Open Camera Config (Simple Mode)
+1) Open Camera Setup (Simple Mode)

 This option uses the default model yolo-generic (YOLOv9) and focuses on quick camera setup.